 But according to what's known as a "statute of repose," Vermont's law says that no medical malpractice case may be filed more than seven years after the date of the alleged malpractice, with one exception: cases that are based on the discovery of a foreign object in the patient's body.
 In that situation, the plaintiff can file the claim within two years of the date of the discovery of the foreign object, even if that discovery occurs more than seven years after the date the foreign object was left in the body.

 In addition, if the health care provider engaged in "fraudulent concealment" to prevent the patient from discovering the medical negligence, there is no applicable statute of limitations.
 That means that once you've discovered the fraud and the negligence, you will still have an opportunity to file the lawsuit—even if the deadlines described above have passed.

 Finally, if the injured patient is a minor or is incapacitated "due to a mental condition or psychiatric disability," the statute of limitations does not start running until the child turns 18 or until the person is no longer disabled.
 At that point the deadlines described above apply, and the "clock" begins to run.

 It's important to note that if you do not file a medical malpractice lawsuit before the applicable time limit expires, you'll lose the right to pursue your claim.
 That's why it's essential to understand and comply with the statute of limitations.

 (Vt.
 Stat. tit.
 12, §§ 521 and 551 (2022).)

-In this certificate, the plaintiff (or the plaintiff's attorney) must state that he or she has consulted with a qualified medical expert (according to Vermont law) who has:
+Under Vermont law, a plaintiff in a medical malpractice case must file a "certificate of merit" alongside the complaint (that's the document that starts the lawsuit).
+In this certificate, the plaintiff (or the plaintiff's attorney) must state that they have consulted with a qualified medical expert who has: